GovTechSG/apex-cloud-auth/docs/sample-codes/jwt-auth.md

 These are sample codes to help the Developer in coding for the JWT header.
 Do note that these are for reference only and not intended for production use.

+Start your testing with the hello world API!
+Refer to https://docs.developer.tech.gov.sg/docs/apex-cloud-authentication/docs/hello-world/jwt-auth for more information.

 ## Node JS

 ```